How to Start an Instagram Blog from Scratch: An 8-Step Guide

 Your profile picture is the first thing users see when they visit your profile.
 It should reflect your brand colors or show you doing something related to your niche.

 If you have a food blog, show yourself making food.
-If you have a travel blog, show an aesthetic travel picture.
+If you have a travel blog, consider sharing an aesthetically pleasing travel picture.
 It sets the tone for your entire profile, so don’t overlook its importance.

 Bio